 Investments in fixed-income financial instruments are subject to risk in relation to interest percentages, default and credit risk.
 Financial instruments with low creditworthiness generally provide higher returns than financial instruments with higher creditworthiness, and this serves to offset the higher risk of default of the institution which issued the financial instruments concerned.
 Financial instruments with lower creditworthiness are generally more sensitive to short-term corporate and market developments than financial instruments with higher creditworthiness.
 The latter respond mainly to fluctuations in the general exchange-rate level.
 Financial instruments may run the risk of being classified as less creditworthy because of a downgrade in their credit rating.
 The Fund's bank loans normally share in all the collateral of the company, such as inventory, debtors or real estate.
-Collateral has been received for 12 of the 16 loans.
+Collateral has been received for 4 of the 7 loans.
 In its investment decision and its regular reviews of the loans, the Fund considers the value of the company in a stress scenario and the expected proceeds of the collateral in the event of bankruptcy or restructuring, whereby the expectation is that the highest proceeds will be realized through the sale of the business as a whole rather than through the sale of the borrower's assets separately.
 A measure known as the Loss-Given-Default percentage expresses the loss in the event of bankruptcy or restructuring.
 The Loss-Given-Default percentage gives an estimate of the outstanding loan less the maximum estimated value of the company in a stress scenario and the expected proceeds of the collateral at that time.
-The average weighted Loss-Given-Default percentage is 32.0%, which means that an estimated average of 68.0% (EUR 93.5 million) of the outstanding loans is covered.
-For the Fund's loans, the Loss- Given-Default percentage at 31 December 2023 is determined on the basis of the investment decisions of the Credit Committee on provision of the loans.
+The average weighted Loss-Given-Default percentage is 33.4%, which means that an estimated average of 66.6% (EUR 65.6 million) of the value of the outstanding loans can be recovered in case of default of the loans.
+For the Fund's loans, the Loss-Given-Default percentage at 31 December 2024 is determined on the basis of the investment decisions of the Credit Committee on provision of the loans.
 This collateral is not recognized in the balance sheet and is not reinvested.
 NB: private placements are normally unsecured, meaning that no collateral (or security) is provided to the lenders.
 A Loss-Given-Default estimate is however made.